-HRA expenses vary depending on your employer’s plan.
+Health FSA expenses vary depending on your employer’s plan.
 Some of the expenses listed above may not apply to your plan.
-Find out your eligible HRA expenses in your employer’s Summary Plan Description (SPD).
+Find out your eligible FSA expenses in your employer’s Summary Plan Description (SPD).

 You will receive a benefit card activity statement each month that you have a new transaction, a resolved transaction, or an unresolved card transaction that requires further action.
 To ensure timely notification, CONEXIS will email all card activity statements.
 Log in to your online account to make sure we have your email address.

 Online Tip: Log in to your online account and sign up for Real-time Alerts.
-You’ll get a message each time you have benefit card activity.
+You’ll get messages about your benefit card activity.

 Your monthly card activity statement will include a summary of your card activity and a Return Form that you can use to verify your unresolved transactions requiring action.
 Simply follow the Return Form directions and submit the completed form with your supporting documentation by the date noted on the form.

-Important: Failure to submit proper documentation will result in the deactivation of your benefit card.
+Important: Failure to submit proper documentation will deactivate your benefit card.
 If your card is suspended, any following non-card (paper) claims will be used to resolve the balance you owe.
 These claims will reduce the amount of your reimbursement by the amount of the balance due.
 Failure to resolve the transaction could result in adverse tax consequences.

-Tip: If your card has been deactivated, log in to your online account and resolve all of your outstanding transactions by making a real-time online payment.
+Tip: If your card has been deactivated, log in to your online account to make a real-time online payment.
 You can do this with an electronic check.
-This payment will immediately pay back your HRA plan and will reactivate your benefit card.
+Making an online payment for all of your outstanding transactions will immediately pay back your FSA plan and will reactivate your benefit card.

 Most card purchases can now be automatically approved.
 No need for more paperwork.
 However, sometimes you will need to submit additional documentation.